The Fruit Of The Spirit Is Love (Part 9. Love's Aspect - Temperance)

 Here is the long and the short of it.
 No one can love God and love his neighbor and still practice sin.
 No one does both at the same time.
 If they are doing any of the works of the flesh mentioned above they are not loving God nor are they caring about the people around them.
 Temperance is a work of love.
-When one is displaying temperance, his wife is secure, his neighbors, friends, strangers feel secure and more open to the gospel.
-He becomes more trustworthy.
+When one is displaying temperance, his wife is secure, his neighbors, friends, strangers feel comfortable around him and more open to the gospel.
+He becomes more trustworthy in their eyes.
 Let's face it, are you going to discuss intimate spiritual matters with the town drunk?
 Of course not, the next day your business would be spread all over town!
 Temperance brings a strength and it is one of the strongest aspects of love.
 The focus on the Lord necessary for temperance fosters a heart of worship and gratefulness.
 Plus, the focus grows the love in that man's heart and he is also better able to love his wife, family, and all others around him because the Love of Christ is pouring through him like he was a faucet turned all the way on, in a flood of active caring.

 So in summation of this series, we have seen that love is the light that shines out from the very presence of God.
-In this illustration, we know light through a prism contains various colors and qualities of appearance.
+Using this illustration, we know light through a prism contains various colors and qualities of appearance.
 Love demonstrates this quality.
 Love is displayed in the forms of joy, peace, long-suffering [forebearance], kindness, goodness, faithfulness, gentleness, self-control [or better, control of self, temperance].